sisiyao/PilotMVC/README.md

 ### `Runtime error handling`

 Rack middleware will catch and display runtime errors with the error message, a stacktrace, and a preview of the error's source code.
-Currently functionality of this middleware does work with errors caught in `.erb` files.
+Currently, this middleware does work for errors caught in `.erb` files.

 ![Runtime error](runtime_error.png)